 Student Work Study

 Working on campus in a work-study position is a great way to learn skills and earn money while you are going to school.
 Many of the Otero College departments employ students to perform important tasks for the college.
 Faculty and staff are friendly to work with and they help prepare students for the real world.
+Contact the Financial Aid department for more information about work study applications.

 Federal Work Study